Stage 4 reading - Literal comprehension

 - EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies

-- EN4-2B: uses and describes language forms, features and structures of texts appropriate to a range of purposes, audiences and contexts.
+- EN4-3B: uses and describes language forms, features and structures of texts appropriate to a range of purposes, audiences and contexts.

 National Literacy Learning Progression

-- UnT10: reads and views moderately complex or some sophisticated texts - see text complexity (comprehension); synthesises information from a variety of complex texts (comprehension); integrates automatically a range of processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build meaning.
+- UnT10: reads and views complex or some highly complex texts (see Text complexity) (comprehension); synthesises information from a variety of complex texts (comprehension); integrates automatically a range of processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build meaning (process); navigates extended texts including complex digital texts (process)

-- UnT11: reads and view sophisticated texts (see Text complexity) (comprehension); identifies relevant and irrelevant information in texts (process).
+- UnT11: reads and views sophisticated texts (see Text complexity) (comprehension); identifies relevant and irrelevant information in texts (process)

 NAPLAN item descriptors